-The Michigan Public School Employees' Retirement System (MPSERS) (the "System"), is a cost-sharing, multipleemployer, state-wide, defined benefit public employee retirement system governed by the State of Michigan (State) originally created under Public Act 136 of 1945, recodified and currently operating under the provisions of Public Act 300 of 1980, as amended.
+The Michigan Public School Employees' Retirement System (MPSERS) (the "System") is a cost- sharing, multiple-employer, state-wide, defined benefit public employee retirement plan and fiduciary component unit of the State of Michigan (State) originally created under Public Act 136 of 1945, recodified and currently operating under the provisions of Public Act 300 of 1980, as amended.
 Section 25 of this act establishes the board's authority to promulgate or amend the provisions of the System.
 The board consists of twelve members - eleven appointed by the Governor, and the State Superintendent of Instruction, who serves as the ex-officio member.

-The System's pension plan was established by the State to provide retirement, survivor and disability benefits to public school employees.
+The System's pension plan was established by the State to provide retirement, survivor, and disability benefits to public school employees.
 In addition, the System's health plan provides all retirees with the option of receiving health, prescription drug, dental and vision coverage under the Michigan Public School Employees' Retirement Act (1980 PA 300 as amended).